-Transfer of up to 40 credits is allowed from a state-approved graduate counseling program.
-Students must have earned a grade of B or higher for a course to be considered for transfer (courses assigned a passing grade rather than a letter grade will not be considered), and coursework should normally have been completed no more than five years prior to matriculation to Western Seminary.
+Coursework should normally have been completed no more than five years prior to matriculation to Western Seminary.
 Students may request to be assessed by exam for currency on courses to be transferred that are more than five years old.
 Transferability of credits earned at Western and transferred to another institution is at the discretion of the receiving institution.
-The clinical course sequence including CN501, CN530, CN531, CN532, and CN533 must be completed at Western Seminary.